peffis/friendly-settle/README.md

 A tool for figuring out who pays what to whom after a series of transactions among members of a group - such as after a group trip or similar.
 Some say it is very Swedish to be this peculiar about details when it comes to this.
 Perhaps it is a cultural thing, who knows?
+A running example of this software can be found at [http://hellkvist.org/gruppresan/](hellkvist.org)

 SCREEN SHOT
 -----------